torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 http://www.matrix-vision.de/

-This card has no tuner but supports all 4 composite (1 shared with an S-VHS input) of the Bt848A.
+This card has yes tuner but supports all 4 composite (1 shared with an S-VHS input) of the Bt848A.
 Very nice card if you only have satellite TV but several tuners connected to the card via composite.